top of page

 Professional liability insurance in Hong Kong plays a vital role in safeguarding professionals against evolving risks, supported by robust regulations and a growing market.
 While premiums are influenced by profession-specific factors and show upward trends, comparisons highlight Hong Kong's balance between compulsion and flexibility relative to peers.

-With partnerships with global insurers such as Chubb and Swiss Re, and a track record of over 500 successful projects with 100% customer satisfaction, we provide innovative services in regulatory compliance, financial reporting, and more, making them an ideal partner for navigating the complexities of PII in various sectors.
+Established in 2014 as a Hong Kong-based leader, EverBright specializes in actuarial consulting and brokerage, designing and placing tailored liability insurance plans to optimize coverage and costs.
+With partnerships with global insurers, we provide innovative services in regulatory compliance, financial reporting, and more, making them an ideal partner for navigating the complexities of PII in various sectors.

 Comments